TormodLandet/Ocellaris/documentation/user_guide/user_guide.rst

 different sections of the input file are described below.

 Note that since JSON is a valid subset of YAML you can also specify the input file in JSON format.
-JSON has no easy support for multi-line strings and comments, so YAML is the format used by the Ocellaris demos and also in the descriptions below.
+JSON has no simple support for multi-line strings and comments, so YAML is the format used by the Ocellaris demos and also in the descriptions below.